JoeStrout/minimicro-sysdisk/ROADMAP.md

   - ☐ document `refEquals` in the wiki and/or manual
   - ☐ document sound.adjust and all new APIs in Mini Micro Cheat Sheet
   - ☐ document `funcRef` and other types in the manual

+## MiniScript (language) v1.6.1

+- ☑︎ bug: map comparisons can erronously report as equal two maps with parallel structures that contain `null` at the same place in both.
+- ☐ bug (command line only): printing a map containing a function reference fails to print FUNCTION() like the C# version.
+- ☐ bug: when entering a `for` loop at the REPL, C++ MiniScript immediately executes the first time through, while C# MiniScript waits until `end for` to execute even once; and with an if block, it'll execute the body even if the condition is false!

 ## Contents of /sys disk